georgeiliadis91/react-base-project/README.md

 # Base React App Template for Projects.

 This is a dockerised react dev enviroment that **hot reloads**.
-It is bootstraped wtih create-react-app (CRA), in case you believe that CRA is too bloated (which is not anymore) and you want to customise
+It is bootstraped wtih create-react-app (CRA), in case you believe that CRA is too bloated (which is not anymore) and you want to customise it you can always eject and mingle with the configuration manually.

 It includes a base structure with Routing, Alert, User Auth Flows, Global Loading State, Redux and its Build.
 And most importantly Typescript.

 Installed libraries: